-- your weight being very high or very low for someone of your age and height
+- Your weight is very high or very low for someone of your age and height

 - Not getting your period for women and girls

 ED (eating disorders) is a disordered relationship to food that has negative consequences for you and those around you.
 It’s a serious condition that needs specialist help as soon as possible.
 It can affect men or women, about a quarter of sufferers are male, though this may be an under-representation, and it often develops early between 13 and 20 years old.

 How to get help this Christmas

 Most importantly, turn up well-informed, the NICE guidelines provide very comprehensive information for the public.
 Treatment can be very successful but as with all mental health issues the earlier it is sought the better.
-Treatment involves help with diet plans and exercise plans, medical help, psychological therapy for sufferer and family, psychosocial training for sufferer and family, use of specialist support groups.
+Treatment involves help with diet plans and exercise plans, medical help, psychological therapy for sufferers and families, psychosocial training for sufferers and families, use of specialist support groups.